How to Get Your ESL Students Excited with Project-based Learning

-If you answered yes to any of these questions (especially the last one), then you should consider implementing project-based learning (PBL) into your classroom.
 This teaching and learning method is one in which students learn by actively exploring and investigating real-world problems and questions over an extended period of time.

 PBL is a great way to help students make real-life connections with the material, as well as increase motivation and collaboration – all while having fun learning!

-1. Expose students to an engaging topic that gets them thinking.
+1. Expose students to engaging topics

 Project-based learning lessons are all based on solving a central question or problem.
 Ideally, these questions/problems are ones that are posed by the students.
 When students ask questions, this shows that they are actively engaged and thinking about the material.
 Hopefully, some of these questions can prompt further research, exploration and study.
 This is the beginning of PBL.